yetone/avante.nvim/README.md

 ## Installation

 For building binary if you wish to build from source, then `cargo` is required.
-Otherwise `curl` and `jq` will be used to get prebuilt binary from GitHub.
+Otherwise `curl` and `tar` will be used to get prebuilt binary from GitHub.

 <details open>